 You can beat no standing tickets

-The same holds true when fighting no standing tickets.
-You can avoid getting these ubiquitous NYC fundraisers with knowledge of the parking rules.
-You fight them and win with preparation.
+Likewise, the same holds when fighting no-standing tickets.
+You can avoid getting these ubiquitous NYC fundraisers with knowledge of the no-standing parking rules, and you fight them and win with preparation.

 (3) Parks.
 In any park between one-half hour after sunset and one-half hour before sunrise, except at places designated or maintained for the parking of vehicles.